Science Writing Internship

 SERC's science writing internship program is for anyone who loves learning about science and crafting stories to explain it!
 As a SERC science writing intern, you'll interact with Smithsonian scientists, interns and educators.
 Your work will appear on SERC's Shorelines blog and in SERC's On The Edge print newsletter.
 You'll also gain social media experience, creating posts for SERC's Instagram (@smithsonianenvironment), Facebook (@Smithsonian.SERC) and X (@SmithsonianEnv) accounts.

-SERC's science writing internships are open to undergraduate students, master's students and recent graduates up to one year after graduation.
+SERC's science writing internships are open to undergraduate students, master's students and recent graduates.
 International students are welcome to apply.

 2025 Summer Science Writing Internship (Virtual or In-Person)